trifle-io/trifle-io.github.io/docs/logger/index.md

 [![Ruby](https://github.com/trifle-io/trifle-logger/workflows/Ruby/badge.svg?branch=main)](https://github.com/trifle-io/trifle-logger)
 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/trifle-io/trifle-logger)

-Simple logger that collects log messages and return values from blocks.  that you can persist in database of your choice.
+Simple logger that collects log messages and return values from blocks.
+And on top of that you can persist in database/storage of your choice.

 `Trifle::Logger` is a _way too_ simple timeline logger that helps you track custom outputs.
-Ideal for any code from blackbox category (aka background-job-that-talks-to-API-and-works-every-time-when-you-run-it-manually-but-never-when-in-production type of jobs)
+Ideal for any code from blackbox category (aka background-job-that-talks-to-API-and-works-every-time-when-you-run-it-manually-but-never-when-in-production type of jobs).

 ## Before
 You've probably seen code like: